Dosimetrist Education Requirements and Career Information

 Dosimetrists typically work in hospitals and private cancer centers.
 They perform and work with precise calculations in the mixing and preparing of radiation treatments.
 Specialized equipment is used in these procedures and must be properly cared for and handled.
 Dosimetrists need to have good critical thinking and math skills, and they must follow radiation safety protocol as well as the treatment plans created by the oncology team.

-Dosimetrists made an average of $95,786 per year in 2010, according to Salary.com.
+Radiation therapy dosimetrists made a median salary of $94,350 per year in September 2014, according to PayScale.com.
 The U.S. Bureau of Labor Statistics (BLS) predicted that radiation therapy teams will continue to be in demand as the population ages and cancer diagnoses increase.
-Job opportunities were expected to see an increase of 27% from 2008-2018 (www.bls.gov).
+Job opportunities were expected to see an increase of 24% from 2012-2022 (www.bls.gov).
 The BLS notes that as radiation therapy becomes safer, it will likely be used more frequently and further increase demand for dosimetrists.

 Related to Dosimetrist